 A specific goal has a much greater chance of being accomplished than a general goal.
 To set a specific goal you must answer the six “W” questions:

-Example: A general goal would be, “Loose weight.”
+Example: A general goal would be, “Lose weight.”
 But a specific goal would be, “Join a health club and workout 3 days a week.”

 M – Measurable